Simple DIY Kitchen Herb Garden

 I can’t say enough how much I love my simple DIY kitchen herb garden.

-Last night for dinner, I made pasta with roasted veggies and I was able to cut a few leaves of basil for my sauce.
+Last night, for dinner, I made pasta with roasted veggies, and I was able to cut a few leaves of basil for my sauce.
 I feel like such a grown-up cook now, Giada has nothing on me!
+Well, except maybe she is young and a better cook.

 Click here to subscribe